The Perils of Jest Snapshot Testing

 })

-The test above is explicit.
-It verifies that the link contains the correct text and that its href
+This test is explicit.
+It verifies that the link contains the correct text and that its href and target values are correct.
+As long as those values don’t change, the component should function as expected.

 Keep Reading